Plus a variation for those of you who want something lighter and more refreshing.

 You will need a reasonably substantial pan for the endeavour.
 It should have a lid.
 Plus a ladle if you’re trying to look like an expert – or just a wooden spoon and measuring jug if you aren’t a pretentious arse like me.

-Put the pan on a large hob at a high heat and bring just to the start of a boil.
+Put the pan on a large hob at a high heat, cover with its lid and bring just to the start of a boil.
 You want a few bubbles around the edge – keep the top on at this point but check regularly.
 You don’t want it to boil over.
-You may need to keep popping back to the point where it becomes irritating but it’s worth it in the end.
+You may need to keep popping back to the point where it becomes irritating – but it’s worth it in the end.

 Taste it as you go along to check if you require more sugar.
 It should be sweet – like expensive cough mixture.
 Imagine what bronchitis medicine tastes like if you’re a Russian oil tzar.
 That’s what you’re aiming for – good for you but tastes delicious enough to make you a glamorous patient, rather than a snot nosed, plague carrying, painting clothes wearing, unwashed Netflix addict.